Drink drive shame of Lancashire soldier

 Dixon’s platoon commander sat in the public gallery as proceedings took place.

-Prosecuting, Phillippa White said: “At 4.40am, police became aware of a red Volvo on Victoria Road, driving at speed in their opinion.
+Prosecuting, Phillippa White said: “At 4.40am, police became aware of a car on Victoria Road, driving at speed in their opinion.

 She added after a positive breath test, agitated Dixon, who was on leave to attend a wedding and had been on a night out in Preston, said the police had “cost him his job” and begging them to charge him with speeding or going through a red light.